PranavMenon085/Experiment-No.-3/README.md

    - Command: print("The Number of days the Employee was Absent : ", attendance.count("a"))
    - count() - Built-in tuple method

 Step 5: Check absence condition
    - Command: if attendance.count("a") >= 1:
    - Conditional statement - Built-in

 Step 6: Display absence message
    - Command: print("The Employee was absent atleast once ")

-Step 7: Verify using membership operator (nested condition)
+Step 7: Verify using membership operator (nested condition) ----> Alternate Method
    - Command: if "a" in attendance:
    - in operator - Built-in membership operator
-   - Provides alternative verification method
+   - Command: print("The Employee was absent atleast once ")

 Step 8: Display confirmation message
    - Command: print("The Employee was absent atleast once ")